-Just a couple decades ago, iris scanners and fingerprint-operated door locks were considered science fiction.
+Just a few decades ago, iris scanners and fingerprint-operated door locks were considered science fiction.
 Today, this biometric technology is part of everyday life. iPhone and iPad users enjoy the simplicity of Touch ID authentication to unlock their devices, and now facial recognition on the iPhone X. Office buildings, labs and government buildings no longer need to worry about security breaches due to lost key cards, as biometric lock systems have replaced the traditional predecessors.
 And, Galaxy S8 users can also access their devices with a simple glance.

 Types of Biometrics for Mobile Apps and Devices

 Biometric mobile apps come in many forms.
 In fact, biometric security applications are not traditionally sold as stand-alone apps.
-Instead of a biometric app, the technology is typically integrated into a larger mobile app interface, an IoT device or even the operating system for a device that demands a high level of security.
+Instead of a biometric app, biometric logins are typically integrated into a larger mobile app interface, an IoT device or even the operating system for a device that demands a high level of security.

 Some of the most common biometric authentication techniques include: